metacpan/metacpan-cpan-extracted/distros/A/Archive-Tar-Wrapper/README.md

-    Add a new file to the tarball. `$logic_path` is the virtual path of the file within the tarball. `$file_or_stringref` is either a scalar, in which case it holds the physical path of a file on disk to be transferred (i.e. copied) to the tarball.
-Or it is a reference to a scalar, in which case its content is interpreted to be the data of the file.
+    Add a new file to the tarball. `$logic_path` is the virtual path of the file within the tarball. `$file_or_stringref` is either a scalar, in which case it holds the physical path of a file on disk to be transferred (i.e. copied) to the tarball, or it is a reference to a scalar, in which case its content is interpreted to be the data of the file.

     If no additional parameters are given, permissions and user/group id settings of a file to be added are copied.
 If you want different settings, specify them in the options hash:

         $arch->add($logic_path, $stringref,
                    { perm => 0755, uid => 123, gid => 10 });

     If $file\_or\_stringref is a reference to a Unicode string, the `binmode`